Yu-Tsern/DigitalCertificateLab/lab1/README.md

 cat thisca.crl
 ```

-Then, initialize the ”crlnumber” to "00."
+Initially, the ”crlnumber” was set to "00".
 Everytime a certificate is revoked, this number will increase by one.
 Finally, the digital certificate is successfully revoked.

 ## Certificate Revocation Test